 While the above mentioned methods handle some of the vetting work for you, searching on your own means you have to do your homework and ensure you choose contractors or companies that deliver quality work, possess the right values, and implement ethical business practices.

-Clipping Path India, for example, believes in serving our customers while making the world a better place.
+Path, for example, believes in serving our customers while making the world a better place.
 Our company is a UN Global Compact Partner which means we're accredited for providing ethical working conditions (unlike other companies which work like sweatshops).

 - An online search opens you up to a wide variety of photo editors, companies, and contractors.